moonlander70/mailservice/README.md

     {
       "location": "params",
       "param": "to",
-      "msg": "'to' field cannot be blank or null", "value": "null"
+      "msg": "'to' field cannot be empty or null", "value": "null"
     },
     {